pagopa/developer-portal/.infrastructure/README.md

 ## How setup a new environment

+Make sure you don't have a `*.tfstate` file within the `.infrastructure/.terraform` folder.
+If you have any, delete them.

 ### Step 1: Disable the backend

 Comment the `backend "s3" {}` line from `00-main.tf` file: